citp/privacy-policy-historical/y/yb/ybo/ybonline.co.uk.md

 cbonline.co.uk
 ybonline.co.uk
 tracking cookie | Used to recognise repeat visitors to the site and in conjunction with other information we hold to attempt to record specific browsing information (that is, about the way you arrive at the site, pages you view, options you select, information you enter and path you take through the site) against an individual customer profile. |
-Redeye | We use Redeye's software to carry out statistical analysis of page use, page interactions and paths through CBOnline.com and YBOnline.com.
-This is known as 'web metrics'.
-This information allows us to more accurately understand our visitors’ browsing preferences. | [Redeye Cookie Policy](http://www.redeye.com/about-us/cookie-policy/)
 Google Analytics | These cookies are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited. | [Google Analytics Cookie Policy](http://www.google.co.uk/intl/en/analytics/privacyoverview.html)
 DoubleClick | We use pixels, or transparent GIF files, to help manage online advertising.
 These GIF files are provided by our ad management partner, DoubleClick.
 These files enable DoubleClick to recognize a unique cookie on your Web browser, which in turn enables us to learn which advertisements bring users to our website.
 The cookie was placed by us, or by another advertiser who works with DoubleClick. | [DoubleClick Cookie Policy](http://www.google.co.uk/intl/en/policies/privacy/)
 Adobe SiteCatalyst | These cookies are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
-The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited. | [Adobe Privacy Policy](http://www.adobe.com/uk/privacy/analytics.html)
+The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited. | [Adobe Privacy Policy](http://www.adobe.com/uk/privacy/marketing-cloud.html)
 Adobe Test & Target | Test & Target is used to optimise and personalise certain pages on our website.
 We use cookies to control various experiences which may be shown to customers in a randomised pattern in order to develop better user experience journeys for our customers.
 No personally identifiable information is recorded. | [Adobe Privacy Policy](http://www.adobe.com/uk/privacy/analytics.html)

 **For information about blocking the use of cookies, please refer to the instructions/help screen on your Internet browser.
 Detailed guidance on deleting or controlling cookies is available at[www.AboutCookies.org](http://www.aboutcookies.org/).**